 Watertown is a medium-sized city located in the state of New York.
 With a population of 26,780 people and 11 constituent neighborhoods, Watertown is the 58th largest community in New York.
-Watertown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Watertown was built prior to World War II, making it one of the older and more historic cities in the country.

-The armed forces are a huge part of the life in Watertown, employing 7.67% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Retail industries employ 17.51% and 14.95% of the civilian workforce, respectively.
+6.59% of the workforce is employed in the armed forces, making the military a huge focus of life in Watertown.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Retail industries respectively employ 19.07% and 16.04% of the civilian workforce.

-The population of Watertown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Watertown, 21.48% have at least a bachelor's degree.
+In terms of college education, Watertown is nearly on par with the US average for all cities of 21.84%: 20.97% of adults 25 and older in Watertown have a bachelor's degree or advanced degree.

-The per capita income in Watertown in 2010 was $22,187, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $88,748 for a family of four.
+The per capita income in Watertown in 2010 was $21,766, which is low income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $87,064 for a family of four.
 However, Watertown contains both very wealthy and poor people as well.

-Watertown is a somewhat ethnically-diverse city.
+Watertown is a very ethnically-diverse city.
 The people who call Watertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Watertown include Italian, German, French , and English.
+Important ancestries of people in Watertown include Italian, German, English, and French .